Comparative and superlative adjectives

 less … than

-When comparing two things, we can also use the form less + adjective + than (less ≠ more).
+We can also use the form less + adjective + than.
+Less is the opposite of more.

 We can also use the form (not) as + adjective + as.